-There is inevitably organisational change that is a prerequisite to becoming a successful multi-channel business, but the perfect solution will evolve over time.
-The important step is to start.
+There is inevitably organisational and cultural changes that are prerequisite to becoming a successful multi-channel business, but the perfect solution will evolve over time.

-Customers just want to shop with the brand, regardless how a retailer might have organised himself internally.
+Customers just want to shop with the brand, regardless how a retailer might have organised internally.